-Fun, Freaky Kitchen Experiments Perfect for This Holiday Break
+Fun, Freaky Kitchen Experiments Perfect for Spring Break

 Banish youthful boredom (and even help 'em learn) with ET eggs, yeastie toys, and a splash of spritz.

-How can two weeks feel like two years?
-Sure, we all look forward to the yearly holiday break.
+How can a week feel like a year?
+Sure, we all look forward to spring break, Christmas break, and summer vacation.
 Somewhere in the middle of all those well-deserved furloughs from school, though, inevitably the day arrives when your kids complain of boredom.
 We’ve got you covered!
 These three food-science activities will keep little ones entertained, while teaching them all about the properties of everyday kitchen ingredients.

 Use the magic of acid to make eggshells vanish and create rubbery ovoid oddities.